Dh-nu5sh/SmartGPT/README.md

 smartgpt "give me command to scan subnet 192.168.0.0/24"
 ```

-The AI will respond with explanations and suggested commands, then ask if you want to execute them..
+The AI will respond with explanations and suggested commands, then ask if you want to execute them.

 ---